-- In order to take this AP preparation course, incoming students must have completed Latin 4: Readings or the equivalent.
+- In order to take this AP preparation course, incoming students must have completed Latin 4 or the equivalent.

 - All incoming students must complete the summer work available through the links below.
 (Note to Students: Please give yourself time to complete this work, since it will probably require you to spread out the workload over a number of weeks.)

 High School Credit: This course is the equivalent of one high school credit in foreign language.

 The AP Latin Exam: This course prepares students to take the AP Latin exam.
 While Scholé Academy does not facilitate registration for the exam, students are encouraged to register for the exam individually.

 - Caesar: Selections from his Commentarii De Bello Gallico by Hands-Friedrich Mueller (ISBN: 9780865167520)

 - A Caesar Workbook by Rose Williams and Debra L. Nousek (ISBN: 9780865167537)

 - Caesar: The Gallic War by Caesar, translated by Carolyn Hammond (ISBN: 9780199540266)**

 - Julius Caesar: Dictator for Life by Denise Rinaldo (ISBN: 9780531223314)

 - Vergil’s Aeneid: Selected Readings from Books 1, 2, 4, and 6 by Barbara Weiden Boyd (ISBN: 97800865167643)